- See the List of ELECTRI Council Members

 Remember the Foundation in Your Last Will and Testament

 Today, all across America, loyal and dedicated volunteers help ensure the future of the organizations they serve by making a bequest.
 A bequest is a personal decision, a statement incorporated into your will that you wish to have a certain portion of your assets given to the organization(s) you name.
 Properly constructed, a bequest can represent a considerable estate tax savings for your heirs.
 There are a few varieties that you should consider.

 A Set Amount Bequest

 Sometimes, we are reluctant to name a specific dollar amount for a planned gift because we do not know what our family will need or what our resources might be in years to come.
 This type of bequest would state that you bequeath a percentage of the net value of your estate.
-The residual bequest can be structured so that ELECTRI International receives the gift after the death of your spouse.
+The residual bequest can be structured so that ELECTRI International receives the amount after the death of your spouse.